Robust Data-Driven Moving Horizon Estimation for Linear Discrete-Time Systems: CONCLUSION

 Note that we split the slack $\sigma^y$ into $v$ and $\sigma^{\varepsilon_y}$.
 In order to connect the established upper bound with the already derived lower bound, we need to multiply by $c_{\tilde{J}} (t,\overline{\varepsilon}_x^d,\overline{\varepsilon}_y^d)$ and to subsequently take the square root (using $\sqrt{a +b} \leq \sqrt{a} + \sqrt{b}$ which holds for any $a,b \geq 0$), yielding

 As in the previous section, we can combine the lower and the upper bound, namely

 where the abbreviation RHS stands for ``right-hand side".

-The second key ingredient to prove pRES of the robust data-driven MHE is to exploit the e-UOSS property.
+The second key ingredient to prove pRES of the robust data-driven MHE is to exploit the e-UOSS property, which holds for system (\ref{system_def}) since it is assumed to be detectable (Assumption~\ref{ass_detec}), compare the discussion above Definition~\ref{Definition_UOSS_Text}.
 We here consider two trajectories.
 First, we consider the real (unknown) state trajectory parameterized by means of the candidate $\alpha$, compare (\ref{alpha_candidate}).
 This real state trajectory starts at $x_1 = x(0)$ and is driven by the input sequence $\mathbf{u}$.
 Its value at time $t$ corresponds to $x(t;x_1,\mathbf{u}) = x(t)$.
 Second, we consider a state trajectory based on the estimated state sequence.
 We cannot choose exactly the estimated state sequence (as done in the previous section) since this sequence is not necessarily a valid system trajectory due to the considered noise in the offline phase.
 We consider a sequence starting at

 which can be deduced from the last row of (\ref{System_Dynamics_noisy}).
 After $t$ time instances, the state value becomes

 Therefore,

 Note that $|a| - |b| \leq |a-b|$, which implies